 Solution 1: Change the presence condition of ssb-perRACH-Occasion in CFRA into “Cond Mandatory” [2] [3].

 Solution 2: Introduce a new IE as a NCE change in RACH-ConfigDedicated to configure the association between SSB and RACH occasions for CSI-RS based CFRA.
 [4] [5]

+Solution 3: Use the ssb-perRACH-OccasionAndCB-PreamblesPerSSB configured within RACH-ConfigCommon for CBRA.

 During the [Offline-006] [NR15] L2 Configuration (Samsung, ZTE) at RAN2#109bis, it was also proposed to solve this issue by NW implementation to not configure the occasions in RACH-ConfigDedicated and UE will use the rach-ConfigGeneric and ssb-perRACH-OccasionAndCB-PreamblesPerSSB in RACH-ConfigCommon instead.
 However, this is not a “solution” because the intention of having occasions configured in RACH-ConfigDedicated is to provide UE specific RACH resource in frequency and time domain for CFRA while limiting NW configuration to reuse the rach-ConfigGeneric and ssb-perRACH-OccasionAndCB-PreamblesPerSSB in RACH-ConfigCommon will actually disable the functionality to configure separate UE specific CSI-RS based CFRA resources.